svm-zhang/AGOUTI/README.md

     AGOUTI v0.2.4-dirty

-To check if there is a new version, you can simply run:
+Since v0.2.4, you can check if there is a new version by running:

     python agouti.py update